SiljeP/movieapi/README.md

 - Add new fetch to get genres under popular movies list
 - Also make sure the runtime is correct on stuff (big error here)
 - Make "see more" buttons work (both on detailed movie view with cast, and also the lists)
-- Add videos to movie details with React player
 - Publish entire site on Netlify